vintat/vintat.github.io/README.md

 He is currently working as a Technical Team Lead for **[Price Kaki](https://www.facebook.com/pricekaki/)**, leading cross-functional teams in Development & Operation to leverage emerging technologies.

 When he's not pushing through automation process, he enjoys working out because staying healthy is a way of life for him.
-His favorite color is Navy Blue `#000080`.
+His favorite color is Navy Blue.

 ## PORTFOLIO OF WORKS